Understanding Cardiovascular Conditions

 Define Chemical Stress Tests and Their Purpose

-A chemical evaluation procedure, often referred to as a pharmacologic evaluation, is a vital diagnostic method that helps assess cardiac function under pressure without requiring physical exertion.
+A chemical stress test, often referred to as a pharmacologic evaluation, is a vital diagnostic method that helps assess heart function without requiring physical exertion.
 Instead of engaging in physical activity, patients receive medications that mimic the effects of exercise on the cardiovascular system.
-This approach is particularly beneficial for those with health restrictions that may prevent them from participating in traditional exercise assessments.
+This approach is particularly beneficial for those with health restrictions that may prevent them from participating in traditional stress tests.

-The primary goal of a chemical evaluation is to:
+The primary goal of a chemical stress test is to:

 1. Measure blood circulation to the heart muscle